 We want the form to include four fields (first name, last name, email, and country), and we want the first name, last name, and email to be required (which means that contacts must supply values for these fields to submit the form).
 Thanks to the template, we're almost there.

 Each required field shows a red asterisk on the form.
-Select the First Name field on the canvas to open the Details tab for it.
+Select the First Name field on the canvas to open the Properties tab for it.
 Make sure the Required check box is selected.
 Note that the red asterisk appears when the box is selected and goes away when it's cleared.
 Make sure that the first name, last name, and email fields are all marked as required.